-As of May 26th 2021, the Ministry of Health has updated their testing guidance.
-Pregnant people and newborns are included in their definition of 'other populations'.
+As of September 24th, the Ministry of Health has updated their testing guidance.
+Pregnant people and newborns are included in their definition of 'other priority populations'.
+Updates to this document include information about priority populations that should receive influenza testing, testing of asymptomatic people, and guidance about facility transfers for newborns less than 48 hours of age.

 - Pregnant people/birthing parents and neonates should be tested as soon as possible if they are exhibiting any COVID-19 symptoms (see here for the Ministry's updated list of symptoms). - When evaluating clients for COVID-19 symptoms, midwives should consider whether clients' symptoms are new, worsening, or different from an individual's baseline health status.
-The Ministry's updated symptoms list includes chronic or other potentially related conditions/causes for each symptom that may rule out COVID-19. - Midwives should consider testing any labouring clients presenting with fever, unless there is a clear alternative reason for their fever and the prevalence of COVID-19 in their community is low.

-- Newborns should be tested for COVID-19 within 24 hours of birth if their birthing parent had confirmed COVID-19 at the time of delivery, regardless of symptoms. - Newborns currently in the NICU/SCN born to birthing parents with confirmed COVID-19 at the time of birth should be tested within the first 24 hours of life and, if the initial test is negative, again at 48 hours of life, regardless of symptoms. - Midwives should not test asymptomatic clients who are considered low risk.
-Midwives should recommend or perform a test for asymptomatic clients who were recently in contact with someone with confirmed COVID-19.
+The Ministry's updated symptoms list includes chronic or other potentially related conditions/causes for each symptom that may rule out COVID-19. - Newborns should be tested for COVID-19 within 24 hours of birth if their birthing parent had confirmed COVID-19 at the time of delivery, regardless of symptoms. - Midwives should not test asymptomatic clients who are considered low risk.
+Midwives may, however, consider testing asymptomatic clients who were recently in contact with someone with confirmed COVID-19.